 A rare glimpse of reason, quite unlike anything else in the field.

 The Conscious Exploration of Dreaming is somewhat unheard of, rarely making it into the Amazon bestsellers or all but the most devout oneironaut's collection.
 It offers a uniquely rational and straightforward analysis of lucid dreaming, dispensing with the usual spiritual hyperbole and metaphysical tangents.

 While some may consider its tone dry or negative, it offers a unique antidote to a field awash with excessively spiritual content.
 A must-read for those who want a balanced and realistic view of lucid dreaming.
 [BUY NOW]

 A WAKING GUIDE FOR THE TRAVELLER BETWEEN WORLDS

 Back in the early 1990's books on lucid dreaming were considerably rarer and the market had yet to become over-saturated with trendy self-styled "spiritual lucid dream gurus" selling fashionable, hobbyist versions of eastern religious beliefs to wealthy and bored city dwellers.

-Malcom Godwin's book, is possibly the first true pop-psychology/pop-spirituality book on the topic, and while it could be argued that he opened the floodgates for the many clones that cause issues in the field today, 'The Lucid Dreamer' is a charming, humble and beautiful book, lacking a great deal of the pretention of its modern-day equivalents.
+Malcolm Godwin's book is possibly the first true pop-psychology/pop-spirituality book on the topic, and while it could be argued that he opened the floodgates for the many clones that cause issues in the field today, 'The Lucid Dreamer' is a charming, humble and beautiful book, lacking a great deal of the pretension of its modern-day equivalents.

 A beautifully presented hardback, packed with huge amounts of dreamlike artwork and the philosophical and spiritual musings of the author.
 If you're looking for a balanced book on lucid dreaming spirituality, this is a better place to start than modern offerings.
 Also, as it is no longer in print it can also be picked up very cheaply.